surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 11.7.3-dev.1 =

+(2022/03/23) Fixed showing the Validators menu to users without editing capability.

 = 11.7.2 =

 (2022/03/23) Fixed detection of json scripts with unencoded characters in the post content.
 Fixed missing download information for add-ons in the config array.
 Fixed clearing the locale cache when switching locales.
+Fixed active WPML language when WordPress switches locales.

 = 11.7.1 =